 We can, however, convert it into fuel.

 Hemp seeds contain 5% water, 5% carbohydrates, 49% total fat, and 31% protein.
 A 100-gram serving of hulled seeds contains 586 calories and can provide 64% of the Daily Nutritional Value.

 These seeds are also a rich source of dietary fibre, Vitamin Bs, and the dietary minerals manganese, phosphorus, magnesium, zinc, and iron.
 About 73% of the energy in the seed is in the form of fats and essential fatty acids, mainly polyunsaturated fatty acids, linoleic, oleic, and alpha-linolenic acids.

 So, there it is.
 The very many benefits of the crop.
-It is a shame, and a wonder, that cultivation and processing of hemp is still illegal in most parts of the world.
+It is a shame, and wonder, that cultivation and processing of hemp are still illegal in most parts of the world.
 We call it The Wonder Resource for its ability to alone build, feed, clothe, and heal the world.